kyma-project/community/sig-and-wg/wg-knative/kyma-eventing-use-case.md

 Kyma allows you to extend, integrate and modernize your monoliths, legacy applications or third-party systems in a cloud-native fashion.
 Kyma uses Event-driven architecture to achieve it.

 ## Use case 1: Extensibility and integration
-Existing applications can capture the business happenings as events.
-Some examples are `invoice.created`, `payment.received`, `order.changed` and so on.
+Existing applications can capture the business happenings as Events.
+Some examples include `invoice.created`, `payment.received`, and `order.changed`.

 These events can then be transferred to Kyma via the Application Gateway.